peterx7803/buildJetsonTX2Kernel/README.md

 Downloads the kernel sources for L4T 28.1 from the NVIDIA website, decompresses them and opens a graphical editor on the .config file.
 In editor, select General Setup/Local Version - append to kernel release, and change name of the kernel to match you kenel name (e.g -jetsonTX).

-Following SR300 patch by realsense from https://www.spinics.net/lists/linux-media/msg108702.html, add following lines if not present:
+To add support of INZI pixel format for realsense SR300, follow the patch by realsense from https://www.spinics.net/lists/linux-media/msg108702.html and add following lines if not present:

 usr/src/kernel/kernel-4.4/drivers/media/usb/uvc/uvcvideo.h in GUIDs macros: